alpcansoydas/turkish-hate-speech-analysis/README.md

 This model is a fine-tuned version of YSKartal/bert-base-turkish-cased-turkish_offensive_trained_model and dbmdz/bert-base-turkish-cased.

-Used dataset is from https://huggingface.co/datasets/Toygar/turkish-offensive-language-detection
+Used dataset is from https://huggingface.co/datasets/Toygar/turkish-offensive-language-detection and the dataset consists of OFFENSIVE and NOT OFFENSIVE labeled data.

 Evaluation results for the limited number of data: